YipengHu/MPHY0030/README.md

 conda create --name mphy0030 numpy scipy matplotlib
 ```

+## Tutorials
+These are the tutorials under the [`tutorials`](./tutorials/) folder using Python, with optionally assessed questions.

 >MATLAB is a proprietary multi-paradigm programming language and numerical computing environment developed by MathWorks.
-Some tutorials are also have MATLAB code for those who have experience in MATLAB.
-Also see the [supported development environment for MATLAB](./docs/dev_env_matlab.md).
+Some tutorials are also additionally with MATLAB code for those who have relevant experience.
+See the [supported development environment for MATLAB](./docs/dev_env_matlab.md).

 ### Image filtering 3d
 Efficient high-dimensional image filtering